Joe Manchin stalls Democrats' Covid relief push for hours - KESQ

 Senate Democrats are under pressure to support the relief legislation, which has undergone some major changes in the Senate after the House passed the bill last week.
 But they split over the first vote Friday to raise the minimum wage to $15 a hour, an amendment introduced by Vermont Sen. Bernie Sanders, and the fight over jobless benefits has brought the floor action to a halt for hours.

-Eight senators in the Democratic conference — Jon Tester of Montana, Kyrsten Sinema of Arizona, Joe Manchin of West Virginia, Angus King of Maine, Jeanne Shaheen and Maggie Hassan of New Hampshire, and Chris Coons and Tom Carper of Delaware — opposed the minimum wage amendment, along with every Republican senator.
+Eight senators in the Democratic conference — Jon Tester of Montana, Kyrsten Sinema of Arizona, Manchin, Angus King of Maine, Jeanne Shaheen and Maggie Hassan of New Hampshire, and Chris Coons and Tom Carper of Delaware — opposed the minimum wage amendment, along with every Republican senator.

-The measure is on track to fail 42-58, though as of 4 p.m.
+The measure is on track to fail 42-58, though as of just before 7 p.m.
 ET, the vote was still open as negotiations continued about scheduling the upcoming amendment votes, including on how long federal enhancements to jobless benefits should last.

 That agreement also would create new tax benefits for people who received unemployment insurance by making the first $10,200 in those benefits not taxable.
 The intent is to make sure people who received the aid are not hit with taxes on the benefit, which could come as a surprise.
 The amendment will also include an extension of tax rules regarding excess business loss limitations for one more year.
 These provisions are new and different than the House bill, which includes $400 a week of benefits through August.